Your First Union Application

-Ready to dive right in?
+Ready to dive in?
 Great!
-Let's build this simple chat application for Adobe Flash:
+Let's build a simple chat application for Adobe Flash.
+This tutorial is also available for JavaScript (HTML5).

 What you'll need: